hlmwhite/scaffolding_assessment_using_BUSCO/README.md

 ### cumulative_buscos.sh

-cumulative buscos graph - comparative of buscos in increasing contig/scaffold size (or generally between assemblies)
+cumulative buscos graph - comparative of buscos in increasing contig/scaffold size (or generally between assemblies).

+# dependencies:
+- R (command line version)
+- R package ggplot2

+# Note before running:
+- Edit line 15 with full path to where 'r_graph.R' can be found before running.

 Requires running busco for each desired assembly, then copying all full_table*.tsv files into a single directory. run the cumulative_buscos.sh script (the R script r_graph.R must also be present).
 May also want to rename the '.tsv'